Oakland Catastrophic Injury Attorneys

 - Burn Injuries: Second- and third-degrees are generally considered catastrophic due to their incredibly harmful nature.
 Depending on the location and severity of the burns, both the upper and lower layers of skin may be affected, as well as the surrounding bone and tissue.
 Victims require emergency medical attention and extensive ongoing care, including skin-grafting and other surgeries.

-This is not a complete list; fractures/broken bones, head injuries, back and shoulder injuries, repetitive motion injuries, foot and ankle injuries, and many other types of injuries can all be catastrophic in nature.
+This is not a complete list of catastrophic injuries; fractures/broken bones, head injuries, back and shoulder injuries, repetitive motion injuries, foot and ankle injuries, and many other types of injuries can all be catastrophic in nature.
+Consult with a qualified personal injury lawyer to find out if your specific case could be considered to be catastrophic.

 Why You Need a Catastrophic Injury Lawyer